ErikoX/kaboom-template/README.md

 4. Edit dist/index.html or src/main.js
 5. Run the `buildJs` npm script and then run `runServer` to start hosting.

 *Additional info: The buildJs script is set to watch-mode.
 You only have to run it once and it will always bundle your javascript when you change something.
-It can also throw Javascript errors.*
+It can also throw Javascript errors.
+If you want to only build once, run the buildJsOnce script.*